 A Class 3 impairment is a covered impairment that is not a Class 1 or Class 2 impairment.
 Benefit periods are limited for certain Class 3 disability benefits.
 Benefits for a Class 3 impairment are payable for a period equal to your years of service, if your total disability benefit is less than thirty percent (30%) of base salary and you have fewer than four (4) years of service.

-You will receive a monthly benefit equal to the product of your years of service, not to exceed 30 years, multiplied by 1 percent of the base salary.
+You will receive a monthly benefit equal to the product of your years of service, not to exceed thirty (30) years, multiplied by one percent (1%) of the base salary.
 In addition, you will be paid an amount based on your degree of impairment, as determined by the INPRS Medical Authority.

-A member's disabiliy benefit is equal to the member's base monthly benefit, which is based on the member's class of impairment, plus an additional monthly benefit amount, which is determined by the INPRS Medical Authority based on the member's degree of impairment using a linear interpolation calulation.
+A member's disability benefit is equal to the member's base monthly benefit, which is based on the member's class of impairment, plus an additional monthly benefit amount, which is determined by the INPRS Medical Authority based on the member's degree of impairment using a linear interpolation calculation.

 |Type of Impairment||Benefit Period||Occurrence||Benefit Formula|